 The surname Lummus was first found in Lancashire where one of the first records of the name was Christopher Lomax of Bury, who was listed there in 1590 in the Wills at Chester (1545-1620.)
 The same source lists Jeffrey Lomax, of Heap in the same year.
 Richard Lumas, Lumax and Geoffrey Lomax were listed in 1602, 1622 and 1642 in The Rolls of Burgesses at the Guilds Merchant of the Borough of Preston.
 John Lummis was listed in the Hearth Tax Returns for Suffolk in 1674.
 The Preston Guild Rolls also list Oliver Lumas in 1602, Oliver Lumax in 1622.
 Richard Lumas-jur in 1602 and Richard Lumax-jur in 1622.

-Important Dates for the Lummus family
+Early History of the Lummus family

 This web page shows only a small excerpt of our Lummus research.
 Another 126 words (9 lines of text) covering the years 1601, 1602 and 1674 are included under the topic Early Lummus History in all our PDF Extended History products and printed products wherever possible.

 Multitudes of spelling variations are a hallmark of Anglo Norman names.
 Most of these names evolved in the 11th and 12th century, in the time after the Normans introduced their own Norman French language into a country where Old and Middle English had no spelling rules and the languages of the court were French and Latin.
 To make matters worse, medieval scribes spelled words according to sound, so names frequently appeared differently in the various documents in which they were recorded.
 The name was spelled Lomax, Lomas, Loomas, Loomis, Lummis, Lummus and others.

 Early Notables of the Lummus family (pre 1700)